My Teaching Philosophy and Experience

-My objective as a lecturer is to motivate my students and play a crucial role to develop their own learning interests, critical thinking, and analytical skills.
-I am committed to teaching innovation and creating an inclusive space for my students.
-I believe that teaching and research should go hand in hand.
-This is the reason that my approach to teaching revolves around the mutual relationship between research and teaching.
-I give a strong emphasis on theory, policy, and practice while teaching my subject.
-One of my main aims is to ensure that the students acquire a firm grounding in research methodology.
-I encourage my students to embrace an empirical approach and produce critical knowledge.
-This method enables them to develop analytical skills necessary to interpret both quantitative and qualitative data and address everyday political, social, philosophical, and cultural debates broadly.
-I employ interdisciplinary teaching approach to help students explore the interactions between the state and non-state forces, oppression and resistance, policy and politics, history and contemporary political and social problems.
+My goal is to motivate students and to play a significant role in their development of their own learning interests, critical thinking, and analytical abilities.
+I am committed to instilling innovation in my students and to fostering an inclusive learning environment.
+Teaching and research, I believe, should coexist.
+This is why my approach to teaching is centered on the reciprocal relationship between research and teaching My teaching places a strong emphasis on theory, policy, and practice.
+One of my primary objectives is to ensure that students have a solid foundation in research methodology.
+My students are encouraged to take an empirical approach and generate critical knowledge.
+This method enables them to develop the analytical skills necessary for interpreting quantitative and qualitative data and for engaging in broad discussions of contemporary political, social, philosophical, and cultural issues.
+I use an interdisciplinary teaching approach to assist students in examining the interactions of state and non-state actors, oppression and resistance, policy and politics, history, and contemporary political and social problems.

-I received formal teaching and supervision training.
-I am currently director of Master of Research Programme in Social Sciences and Humanities at the University of Derby in the UK.
-My research shapes the curriculum of other universities and finds a place in the reading list of a number of courses taught at the University of Alberta, Duke University, CUNY, NYU, University of Southern Mississippi, Institute for the International Education of Students, the Hebrew University of Jerusalem, Queen’s University in Canada, and others.
+I received formal training in teaching and supervision.
+My research contributes to the development of other universities' curricula and is included on the reading lists of a number of courses taught at the University of Alberta, University of Leicester, Duke University, CUNY, NYU, University of Southern Mississippi, Institute for the International Education of Students, the Hebrew University of Jerusalem, Queen’s University in Canada, and others.

 I supervised PhD students and I received special training for this.
 I am happy supervising PhD students whose projects fall in my expertise area.